apache/activemq-website/src/components/classic/documentation/timestampplugin.md

 Enabling this plugin will break JMS compliance since the time stamp that the producer sees on the messages after as `send()` will be different from the time stamp the consumer will observe when he receives the message.

-By default this plugin is _not_ enabled in ActiveMQ Classic.
+By default this plugin is _not_ enabled in ActiveMQ.

 #### Options